 Login to your Freshservice account.

-In the Admin tab, under General Settings, select Support Channels → Email.
+In the Admin tab, under Channels, select Email → Email settings and mailboxes.

 Under Global Support Emails, click on the primary email address to edit it.
 If you want to create multiple support addresses, you can click on New Email Settings.